Big Bear Lake, California, lies in a valley, unsurpassed in mountain beauty, towering

 The Big Bear Lake Village is a must see, there are great places to eat, from fine

-The Village has two Movie Theaters, one with two screens, and the other with four
+The Village has a Movie Theater, with four

 Also located in the Village are four night spots - AV Nightclub, Murrays, Club Bombay,